popovicsandras/hacked-site-cleaner/README.md

 		./getmodifiedfiles clean-folder-path infected-folder-path

-2. In files-to-copy.txt remove the unnecessary folder path prefix before every file
+2. In .tmp/files-to-copy.txt remove the unnecessary folder path prefix before every file

 3. Copy the files-to-copy.txt file into the clean folder